swch/strivve-docs-nextjs/src/pages/shared/credentials/index.md

 User Credentials have multiple properties associated with them established at the time of creation of the user object.

 ### Name
 A CardSavr user <strong>must</strong> have a unique name or label.
-This is used to identify the identity or the person or application agent using the CardSavr platform.
+This is the identity of the person or application agent using the CardSavr platform.

 ### Password
 A password is used as one of the mechanisms to verify the authenticity of a principal identity attempting to login to